 “What a man, what a job!“On the Side of the Angels,” from Fiorello!

 Who look to us for justice, trust us!”

 Musical theatre is built on collaboration.
-Taking a show from the page to the stage is a team effort from beginning to end, involving dozens, sometimes hundreds of people (hopefully) working toward a common vision.
-For lyricists like Mr. Harnick, the most important collaboration is often with the composer, who gives to a song by lending it a melody.
+Taking a show from page to stage is a team effort from beginning to end, involving dozens, sometimes hundreds of people (hopefully) working toward a common vision.
+For lyricists like Mr. Harnick, the most important collaboration is often with the composer, who gives music to the lyricist’s words.